Intro-CS-App-Dev-and-Deploy/Hello-World/README.md

 # Hello-World
 A first program in Processing-JAVA

+Purpose of HelloWorld
+- Track changes to formulae and variables for debugging
+- "look inside program's progress of executable lines, variables"
+- "if returns or values are not what expected, then changes needed"

 Ideas to learn
 - Define static programming
 - Different parts of Processing IDE(color coded lines of code, debugger line, console, then dropdown menus)
+- Using Processing-JAVA's Spellchecker (colour coded key variables, functions, etc. & consistently named unique variables)& Atom.io's Spellchecker (dictionary for comments & consistent unique variables)
+  - i.e. variable initiation is yellow
+  - i.e. functions spelt correctly are blue
 - Initiating Variables and Population on same line
 - Concatenation
 - Use of Character Escapes